joalvarez05/tienda/README.md

 # 🛒 About the Project
 FlexiShop is a general eCommerce template designed to help individuals and small businesses establish an online presence without the high costs of custom web development, hosting, and domain registration.
 Our goal is to offer an affordable monthly subscription that makes having an online store accessible to everyone.
 In 2025, no one should be left without the opportunity to showcase their business on the internet.
-We are going to create the most affordable store in northern Argentina
+We are going to create the most affordable store in northern Argentina.
 # 🎯 Features
 Pre-built eCommerce template with customizable brand logo and product details.
 Admin panel to manage products (create, update, delete, and view).
 Shopping cart to add products and place orders via a simple checkout form.

 ## 🛠 Tech Stack
-Frontend: React.js
-Backend: Express.js & SQLite
+Frontend: Astro for the Landing Page and React.js with Vite for the dynamic views.
+Backend: Java + SpringBoot.
+DDBB: PostgreSQL.
-Global State: Zustand (lightweight and easy to use)
+Global State: Zustand (lightweight and easy to use).
-Forms: React Hook Form (simple and seamless integration) Toasts & Notifications: React Hot Toast
+Forms: React Hook Form (simple and seamless integration).
+Toasts & Notifications: React Hot Toast.
-Icons: React Icons (optimized for minimal weight)
+Icons: React Icons (optimized for minimal weight).
-Routing: React Router Dom (client-side navigation)
+Routing: React Router Dom, Astro routing.
+Deploy: VPS with docker and nginx for load balancer.
 #### 📌 DEMO